GFDRR/open-risk-data-dashboard/docs/interviews/asha.md

 # Conclusion: how was the interview time for you?

 I really like that you are trying to _build_ and _reflect_ at the same time.
-I see so many cases where people get stuck in yhe building phase, without caring about the usability.
+I see so many cases where people get stuck in the building phase, without caring about the usability.

 I think it is useful and worthy to find out.